 Although you don't hear about it as much as, say, Waltham, Quincy, or Malden, the city of Medford has become a great destination spot for dining out.
 Countless neighborhood eateries can be found in Medford Square, South Medford and Hillside/Tufts, and the Wellington area, and while West Medford also has some top dining places in its village-like commercial area, there really hasn't been much talk about this neighborhood over the years when it comes to food, other than perhaps the high-end Bistro 5 on Playstead Road.
 This changed a bit in 2014 with the opening of Snappy Pattys on High Street (Route 60) in the heart of West Medford, though after some initial press on the place, it seems to have become a bit of a hidden gem that's frequented mainly by locals.
-This could change of course, especially with its upcoming expansion (more on this in a bit), but for now, this New American/burger restaurant remains mostly under the radar.
+This could change of course, especially with its recent expansion (more on this in a bit), but for now, this New American/burger restaurant remains mostly under the radar.

 West Medford seems like the type of place that would have some destination restaurants, and it certainly has one in Bistro 5.
 But Snappy Pattys should probably be included here as well, as its sliders are outstanding and its fried chicken is really something special.
-It should be interesting to see if its expansion into the space next door will help bring in more crowds from both within the neighborhood and elsewhere in the Boston area.
+It should be interesting to see if its expansion into the space next door helps bring in more crowds from both within the neighborhood and elsewhere in the Boston area.
 For now, though, Snappy Pattys is one of those local places that residents are lucky to have in the area.

-Copyright © 2017, Boston's Hidden Restaurants (www.hiddenboston.com).
+Copyright © 2017-2019, Boston's Hidden Restaurants (www.hiddenboston.com).